seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     workflow, and the only instrument that reads them is a dispatch. **Retention was read 13.09.2026** — `attrib.txt` came back inside the artifact — **and conditioning was not**: that run's `--verify` exited 0, so nothing stood in the shadow (§10).
+    **The shadow has a second end, and it was read 17.09.2026.** A step that can legitimately fail also COSTS every unconditioned reading BEHIND it: `--regime-gate` sat at position 12 of `backtest_bench.yml` under `bash -euo pipefail`, holding the one artifact that could never be written, so on every dispatch that asked for it `--res7`, `--funding`, `Прогон` and `Сверка` were skipped for a defect in none of them — one measurement failing cost four unrelated readings, and no report ever said so.
+TZ-50 moved it last before the artifact upload and gave it `inputs.regime_gate && !cancelled()`. **ORDER is therefore part of the instrument too:** the expensive step that can fail goes where nothing stands behind it, and a step's condition is decided by what stands behind it and not only by what stands in front.
+This third half is read by a dispatch like the other two, and the new position has not had one (§10).

+72. **A write that fails leaves this run's product or nothing — never a partial file and never the previous run's.** A reader cannot tell a stale complete file from a fresh one, and the stale one is the more convincing of the two, which makes the truncating write the MILDER failure: `regime_gate_raw.json` left 36 735 bytes ending `, "agree": {` on every run for as long as the mode existed, and a partial JSON in an artifact reads as data (inv.
+70) but at least refuses to parse.
+The rule is therefore one writer per artifact class — serialise the whole object BEFORE touching the filesystem, write a temporary file beside the target, rename it over, and on any failure remove both and re-raise.
+    **Removing the TARGET is the load-bearing half**, and it is the half the first attempt got
+    wrong: truncate-then-serialise leaves an unparseable stub, while serialise-then-write leaves the previous run's complete artifact under this run's name.
+This binds every file a later reader treats as the current run's output — the bench's raw artifacts, `analyst/state.json`, and any future producer whose consumer runs minutes later and cannot ask when the bytes were written. **A control over it must write TWICE**, once succeeding and then once failing at the same path, because a first write into an empty directory cannot tell the two designs apart (inv.
+22).

 ---